-She has performed her own and collaborative projects in Greece, Slovakia, Spain and Italy.
-In New York, her work has been shown at University Settlement, Brooklyn Studios for Dance, Triskelion Arts, The Kraine, Arts on Site, The Brick, Eden’s Expressway and Chez Bushwick.
-She has been a company member for Andre Zachery/Renegade Performance Group, Sydnie L. Mosley Dances, Jody Sperling/Time Lapse Dance and performed with the Commons Choir.
-She is a founding member of ∞therside, an international improvisation collective.
+Sarah has performed her own and collaborative projects throughout New York City, the United States, as well as in Greece, Slovakia, Spain, Poland and Italy.
+In New York, her work has been shown at Joe’s Pub, University Settlement, Brooklyn Studios for Dance, Triskelion Arts, The Kraine, Arts on Site, The Brick, Eden’s Expressway and Chez Bushwick.
+She is known for a grounded, emotive movement style and welcoming work that straddles the abstract and the accessible.

 Sarah approaches performance as a way of revealing more of the self, and uses the language of improvisation as a way to foster dialogue across artistic disciplines.
 Her major performance/production projects include ∞therside collective, an international improvisation collective of which she is a founding member; ¡Spontaneous Combustion!, an all-improvised performance party series on her homemade rooftop dance floor, and Songs Stuck in My Body, her touring dance-theater solo show.
 She recently self-published a book called How to Build a Dance Floor.